OSHAYE/curriculum2016/year1/units/unitReview/README.md

 #Review Unit

-In this unit the students are given a mid-year challenge in HackerRank that tests all of the skills learned until this point.
+In this unit the students are given a mid-year challenge in HackerRank.
+It will test all of the skills learned until this point.
 Teachers are then given the opportunity to have students create a project that requires the students to practice skills that require more attention before moving onto unit 8.

 <table>
 <tr>